Chemotaxis: Eukaryotic chemotaxis

-Motility
+Detection of a gradient of chemoattractant

-Unlike motility in bacterial chemotaxis, the mechanism by which eukaryotic cells physically move is unclear.
-There appear to be mechanisms by which an external chemotactic gradient is sensed and turned into an intracellular PIP3 gradient, which results in a gradient and the activation of a signaling pathway, culminating in the polymerisation of actin filaments.
+The specific molecule/s that allow a eukaryotic cells detect a gradient of chemoattractant ligands (that is, a sort of the molecular compass that detects the direction of a chemoattractant) seems to change depending on the cell and chemoattractant receptor involved or even the concentration of the chemoattractant.
+However, these molecules apparently are activated independently of the motility of the cell.
+That is, even an immnobilized cell is still able to detect the direction of a chemoattractant.
+There appear to be mechanisms by which an external chemotactic gradient is sensed and turned into an intracellular Ras and PIP3 gradients, which results in a gradient and the activation of a signaling pathway, culminating in the polymerisation of actin filaments.
 The growing distal end of actin filaments develops connections with the internal surface of the plasma membrane via different sets of peptides and results in the formation of anterior pseudopods and posterior uropods.

 Cilia of eukaryotic cells can also produce chemotaxis; in this case, it is mainly a Ca2+-dependent induction of the microtubular system of the basal body and the beat of the 9 + 2 microtubules within cilia.
 The orchestrated beating of hundreds of cilia is synchronized by a submembranous system built between basal bodies.

 The details of the signaling pathways are still not totally clear.